AI Search Engine Optimization: How To Structure Content For AI

 Equally important is expert-driven content.
 Google has doubled down on EEAT Experience, Expertise, Authoritativeness, Trustworthiness and in the context of SGE, that means real bylines, credentials, and referenceable sources.
 AI wants to pull insights from people, not placeholders.

-How Google’s AI Ranks Content Differently
+How Google’s AI Evaluates Content vs. Traditional Rankings

 Here’s the shift most brands haven’t made: Google’s SGE isn’t evaluating your content the same way the core algorithm does.
 Traditional ranking factors, such as backlinks or meta descriptions, matter less in an AI context.
 Instead, Google’s AI is asking: